A Kernel Two-sample Test for Dynamical Systems: Assumptions and Problem Formulation

-We propose to compare dynamical systems by investigating their stationary probability measures.
+We propose to compare dynamical systems by testing whether their stationary probability measures coincide.
 Thus, we obtain the null hypothesis

 which we try to reject with high confidence.
 For our method, it is not necessary to estimate or construct any intermediate objects such as the dynamics function $f$, nor the measures $\mathbb{P}_X$ and $\mathbb{P}_Y$.

+The main challenge lies in coping with the autocorrelations within the data streams.
+These autocorrelations are critical and void commonly used concentration results, such as the famous Hoeffding's or McDiarmid's inequalities.

-Here, we consider a two-sample setting between two data streams $X$ and $Y$.
+We consider a two-sample setting between two data streams $X$ and $Y$.
 However, this can easily be applied to settings where we want to investigate whether a given model coincides with reality.
-Then, samples obtained through sensor measurements can be compared with samples generated from the model.
+Then, samples obtained through sensor measurements can be compared with samples generated by simulating a given model.